For an overview of the StartupBlink 2019 report, click here.

 Municipal and state governments have the unique ability to utilize our data as they curate economic development programs and startup initiatives.
 In an almost unanimous fashion, cities across the globe are working hard to attract startup talent as one of the best ways to create jobs and increase economic growth.
 The example of the incredible contribution startup success had on the economies of countries (e.g. Israel and Estonia) that no long ago were considered “Developing” is staggering.
 Helping local startup ecosystems grow requires building and fostering the resources that talented teams need.
 Our data points allow civic leaders the opportunity to review the resources their ecosystems offer, compare themselves to other regional ecosystems, and focus on essential areas of improvement.
 In turn, national development offices can review cities in need of business development or startup-related assistance, and address these needs accordingly.

 Developing the Rankings

 We determined it was critically important not to simply focus on the number of startups in a given city.
 We have taken advantage of the fresh data received on a daily basis on our map to also integrate special ways to determine the quality of startups as well (Special thanks to our partners in Similar Web who have greatly helped us with that aspect).
 But Quality and Quantity is not enough.
 As our team is remote, and yours truly is a nomadic CEO traveling the world (My blog on and podcast BecomeNomad proves that) we have learned that key players in any startup ecosystem also include coworking spaces, accelerators, tech reporters, and government-run startup support organizations.
-Our algorithm was developed to account for the quantity and quality of these relevant startup ecosystem actors.
+Our algorithm was developed to account for the quantity and quality of all these relevant startup ecosystem actors.